rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 * the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)
-  scales the application by adding resources to single Pods, so it can be used if the application cannot be scaled horizontally (however, it's still in beta at this time);
+  scales the application by adding resources to single Pods, so it can be used if the application cannot be scaled horizontally (note that it's still in beta at this time);
 * the [Cluster
   Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)
   scales the whole cluster by adding or removing worker nodes.
 This scaling